-Google and Aclima want to map the world's air pollution with Street View cars | VentureBeat
+Google and Aclima want to map the world’s air pollution with Street View cars

 “As air pollution and climate emissions pose an urgent challenge to human and planetary health, partnering with Google to scale Aclima’s environmental intelligence platform in Street View cars will activate awareness about local air quality in communities around the world where this information doesn’t currently exist,” added Aclima CEO Davida Herzl.

-Looking to the future, Google said it will eventually make its findings available via a public dataset through Google BigQuery, though it will be made available prior to the air quality science community upon request.
+Looking to the future, Google said it will eventually make its findings available via a public dataset through Google BigQuery, though results will be made available earlier to the air quality science community upon request.